 It’s time to stop being comfortable.

-It’s time to stop doing what all those people in the gyms are doing.
-They probably watched some trainer training his or her client and figured that was the best way to help them accomplish their own goals.
+It’s time to stop following the routines of other people in the gym.
+They probably watched some trainer work with his or her client and figured that was the best way to help them accomplish their own goals.

-But since they didn’t know what else to do, they followed that routine for weeks, months or possibly even YEARS! (you may laugh at that, but when I worked in a gym, I saw the same people doing the same routines all the time).
+But since they didn’t know what else to do, they followed that workout routine for weeks, months or possibly even YEARS!
+You may laugh at that, but when I worked in a gym, I saw the same people doing the same routines all the time.

-Or there were the people that either got an orientation or paid for a few sessions with me, got a routine designed for them and thought they were good.
+Or there were the people that either received an orientation or paid for a few sessions with me, got a routine designed for them, and then thought they were good.
 I remember seeing them a year later clutching that same piece of paper that I had given them during our few sessions together.

-Did I explain to them that they needed to change their routines periodically?
-Yes.
+I explained to them that they needed to change their routines periodically.
 Did they listen to me?
 No. Were they losing weight like they wanted to?
 I’ll let you answer that question.